Kelly Ripa Teases Fans Of Her Long-Awaited Debut On ‘American Housewife’ In Instagram Video

 Prior to her current well-known role as a daytime television host, Ripa was known for her other role on daytime television, on ABC’s long-running soap All My Children.
 Per IMDB, Ripa portrayed Hayley Vaughan from 1990 to 2001, and the television personality briefly reprised her role as it neared its end on ABC in 2010.
 Ripa met the husband and father to her four children, actor Mark Consuelos, while they starred opposite each other on the since-cancelled ABC daytime drama.

 Although fans might be used to seeing her in the morning alongside Live co-host Ryan Seacreast (and formerly Michael Strahan and Regis Philbin), Ripa hasn’t quite hung up her acting hat.
-From 2003 to 2006, Ripa starred on Hope & Faith as titular character, Faith.
-Since that show ended, Ripa has primarily played fictitious versions of herself on various programs from Hannah Montana to 30 Rock, to Broad City.
+From 2003 to 2006, Ripa starred on Hope & Faith as titular character Faith.
+Since that show ended, Ripa has primarily played fictitious versions of herself on various programs from Hannah Montana to 30 Rock and Broad City.

-As The Inquisitr previously reported, Ripa revealed on Friday’s episode of Live with Kelly and Ryan a funny situation between her and her co-host, in which Seacrest seemed to accidentally send a message about a gift he was sending her to her instead of to his own office as he intended.
+As The Inquisitr previously reported, Ripa revealed on Friday’s episode of Live with Kelly and Ryan a funny situation between her and her co-host in which Seacrest seemed to accidentally send a message about a gift he was sending to her instead of to his own office as he had intended.

 American Housewife airs Friday at 8 on ABC.